For those new to this website:

 - Why it’s a problem that the Lead paint is on the outside

-- The overview post with links to all of the Corning casseroles we have tested
+- The overview article with links to all of the Corning casseroles we have tested

-- The overview post with links to all of the vintage Pyrex we have tested
+- The overview article with links to all of the vintage Pyrex we have tested

 - The scientific study that discusses the potential problem of Lead painted new and vintage glassware

-- How much Lead it takes to poison a child
+- How much Lead it can take to poison a child

 - Symptoms of Lead exposure in adults

-- The post discussing why the home test kits don’t work on most dishes
+- An article discussing why the home test kits don’t work on most dishes

 - The recent YouTube video in which I test a vintage Pyrex bowl with a home test kit